Are you Ready?

 Are you ready for the academic rigor?

 Schools will be looking for a sufficient and established record of academic achievement.
-There are no points for potential so a strong MCAT score and the promise to do better in the future will not take the place of strong grades and course selection.
+There are no points for potential so a strong standardized test score and the promise to do better in the future will not take the place of strong grades and course selection.
 Ascending grades or overall good performance is critical.
 Descending grades, doing more poorly as you go along into more difficult course work is very concerning.
 A "C" in a science class during your application year reflects poorly on your profile.
 Schools must be confident that you are good enough at science (hence why they require a separate science GPA) and that you have sufficient background and basic ability.
-The first two years of medical school are strictly a science curriculum.
+The first two years of these professional schools are strictly a science curriculum.

 Can you articulate that medicine or dentistry is the right path for you - for your own reasons?